AdobeDocs/experience-manager-64.en/help/forms/developing/invoking-aem-forms-using-remoting.md

 You can invoke the `MyApplication/EncryptDocument` process by performing the following steps:

 1. Create a `mx:RemoteObject` instance through either ActionScript or MXML.
-(See [Creating a mx:RemoteObject instance](unresolvedlink-lc-in-invoke-using-remoting-iu.xml#ws624e3cba99b79e12e69a9941333732bac8-7ba9.2))
+See Creating a mx:RemoteObject instance.
 1. Set up a `ChannelSet` instance to communicate with AEM Forms, and associate it with the `mx:RemoteObject` instance.
-(See [Create a Channel to AEM Forms](unresolvedlink-lc-in-invoke-using-remoting-iu.xml#ws624e3cba99b79e12e69a9941333732bac8-7ba7.2).)
+See Create a Channel to AEM Forms.
 1. Call the ChannelSet’s `login` method or the service’s `setCredentials` method to specify the user identifier value and password.
 (See [Using single sign-on](invoking-aem-forms-using-remoting.md#using-single-sign-on).)
 1. Populate an `mx.rpc.livecycle.DocumentReference` instance with an unsecured PDF document to pass to the `MyApplication/EncryptDocument` process.
 (See [Passing a document as an input parameter](invoking-aem-forms-using-remoting.md#passing-a-document-as-an-input-parameter).)
 1. Encrypt the PDF document by calling the `mx:RemoteObject` instance’s `invoke` method.
 Pass the `Object` that contains the input parameter (which is the unsecured PDF document).
-(See [Passing input values](unresolvedlink-lc-in-invoke-using-remoting-iu.xml#ws624e3cba99b79e12e69a9941333732bac8-7baa.2).)
+See Passing input values.
 1. Retrieve the password-encrypted PDF document that is returned from the process.
-(See [Handling return values](unresolvedlink-lc-in-invoke-using-remoting-iu.xml#ws624e3cba99b79e12e69a9941333732bac8-7ba5.2).)
+See Handling return values.

 [Quick Start: Invoking a short-lived process by passing an unsecure document using (Deprecated for AEM forms) AEM Forms Remoting](/help/forms/developing/invocation-api-quick-starts.md#quick-start-invoking-a-short-lived-process-by-passing-an-unsecure-document-using-deprecated-for-aem-forms-aem-forms-remoting)